 |Rhinos at South Lakes Safari Zoo|

 Travelling:Retrace your steps to the A590 and turn left towards Ulverston.
-Soon pass through the village of Lindal in Furness which has a pleasant village green if you turn left at the first cross roads.
+Soon pass through the village of Lindal in Furness which has a pleasant village green if you take the first left turn.
 Continue on the A590 for approx 1.5 miles to enter the village of Swarthmoor.
 Passing through the village, take the first proper right turn immediately before the Miners Arms pub.
-The minor road soon leaves the village and enters open countryside.
+The minor road soon leaves the village and enters open countryside with views ahead of the Hoad Monument.
 Pass a farm on the left and soon Swarthmoor Hall car park is also on the left.

 Travelling:Exit the car park and turn left.
 The road bears right and soon meets a T junction where you turn left.
 Enter the residential outskirts of Ulverston town and proceed to another T junction where you turn left again.
 The road continues through a dip, past a school and Ulverston railway station to a T junction with traffic lights where you turn right, back on the main A590.
 Stay in the left lane for the town centre and continue through more traffic lights to meet a roundabout.
 Take the first exit and Brewery Street car park is immediately on the left.